conradwolfe/conradwolfe.github.io/essays/codingstandards.md

 ## Introduction

-This week in ICS 314 we have started our journey towards achieving competency in our class software stack in ernest.
-In the IDE and Quality Assurance modues we were required to install, configure, and become familiar with using the [IntelliJ](https://www.jetbrains.com/student/) IDE for development, along with [ESLint](https://eslint.org/) for quality assurance.
+This week in ICS 314 we have begun our journey towards achieving competency in our class software stack in ernest.
+In the IDE and Quality Assurance modules we were required to install, configure, and become familiar with using the [IntelliJ](https://www.jetbrains.com/student/) IDE for development, along with [ESLint](https://eslint.org/) for quality assurance.

 ## ESLint

-I have mixed feelings towards ESLint.
-Having a class coding standard in place makes it significantly easier to read each others code.

 ## Pain Versus Gain

+ESLint aggressively tracks down and flags any deviation from the currently enforced coding standard, and while this can be annoying at times, I was pleasantly surprised with the wealth of benefits that it brings to the table.
+I found that sa time went on, I was making far less syntactical mistakes than before, which tremendously boosted my efficiency.

 ## Final Thoughts